 In this tutorial, we learn how to tie fishing jigs.
 First, go through the eye of the jig with your thread, then make a fisherman's knot making seven to eight turns.
 Now, go through the loop with the end of the string and pull it tight.
 Then, cut the end off and make sure you have four to five feet of lead left.
 You can put a swivel on the end of it, then tie another fisherman's knot.
 When finished, this will go to your main line on your other rod and you will be ready to go!
 This is easy to m...

 Know your knots!
-With this free video tutorial, you'll learn how to tie a simple cat's paw fishing knot.
-To tie a cat's paw, you need to make sure the lines are crossed.
-The knot is easy to tie provided, of course, you know how to go about making it.
+Learn how to tie a twisted dropper loop knot with this free video tutorial.
+The twisted dropper loop is great for fishing line and requires about 10 twists to get the right feel.
 For an easy-to-follow, step-by-step overview of how to tie this useful fisherman's knot in a minute's time or less, watch this free video knot tyer's guide.